enzo-santos/proxybox/README.md

 # proxybox

-A tool to storage and manage proxies on Windows.
+A tool to store and manage proxies on Windows.

 ## Usage